Explore the Levels of Change Management

 BPR often introduces new technologies and processes that require new skills.
 Change management supports the change process for BPR by delivering knowledge on what to do during the transition and how to perform in the new system.

-For example, in the Prosci ADKAR® Model, there’s a major focus on bridging the gap between knowledge and ability through training, education, practice and coaching.
+For example, in the Prosci ADKAR® Model, the major focus is on bridging the gap between knowledge and ability through training, education, practice and coaching.

 4. Managing the transition